ianthropos88/awscloud_web_app_Ch.2/README.md

 # **3 Tier Web Architecture, which inspires high levels of scalability and performance with AWS Cloud.** :computer: #

 The following article provides a look at the classic 3 Tier Web Application architecture and how it can leverage the AWS Cloud computing infrastructure.

+The multi-tier application (three-tier, n-tier, and so forth.) has been a cornerstone architecture pattern for decades, and remains a popular pattern for user-facing applications.
+Although the language used to describe a multi-tier architecture varies, a multi-tier application generally consists of the following components:

+**Presentation tier:** Component that the user directly interacts with (for example, webpages and mobile app UIs).

+**Logic tier:** Code required to translate user actions to application functionality (for example, CRUD database operations and data processing).

+**Data tier:** Storage media (for example, databases, object stores, caches and file systems) that hold the data relevant to the application.

+The multi-tier architecture pattern provides a general framework to ensure decoupled and independently scalable application components can be separately developed, managed, and maintained (often by distinct teams).

+As a consequence of this pattern in which the network (a tier must make a network call to interact with another tier) acts as the boundary between tiers, developing a multi-tier application often requires creating many undifferentiated application components.
+Some of these components include:

+- Code that defines a message queue for communication between tiers.

+- Code that defines an application programming interface (API) and a data model.

+- Security-related code that ensures appropriate access to the application.

+All of these examples can be considered “boilerplate” components that, while necessary in multi-tier applications, do not vary greatly in their implementation from one application to the next.

 ## > :rocket: **Thank you for your interest in my work.** :blush: ##

-This solution aims at building a 3 Tier web application with a PostgreSQL database on AWS in 3 environments (Development, Staging, & Production).
+This solution aims at building a 3 Tier Web Application with a PostgreSQL Database with a Primary Database and 2 Readable Standbys, in 3 Availability Zones, on AWS.

 The project is supported by several managed services including Amazon Elastic Compute Cloud (Amazon EC2), Route 53, CloudFront, Secrets Manager, CloudTrail, Security Hub, Amazon ECR, Transit Gateway, and required Cross-Region Replications, etc.

 ## **Architecture Design - 3 Tier Single Region** :thought_balloon: ##

+Table - Web application components

 | Tier | Components |
 | --- | --- |